Oakminer AI

 Putting it all together

-Setting out to connect design decisions into workflows.
+Setting out to connect design decisions and principles into end-to-end workflows.

 Design system & components library